-6.1.6.3 zypper info Usage
+6.1.7.4 Showing package information

 To query single packages, use info with an exact package name as an argument.
 This displays detailed information about a package.
 In case the package name does not match any package name from repositories, the command outputs detailed information for non-package matches.
 If you request a specific type (by using the -t option) and the type does not exist, the command outputs other available matches but without detailed information.